Principles & Guidelines for Transfer

 Purpose

 Credit transfer provides efficient, cost-effective access to post-secondary education and limits geographical barriers for students.
 The BC Transfer System includes public and recognized private and out-of-province institutions, facilitates student mobility, supports system quality and ensures the portability and applicability of credit by providing dependable, accurate resources to students and institutions.
 Key system values are those of transparency, fairness, autonomy, predictability and accountability, built upon trust between system partners.
-The BC Council on Admissions and Transfer as manager of the BC Transfer System and on behalf of its members adopted this revised set of Principles and Guidelines in May 2010.
-Originally approved by all members, they have been revised and updated to reflect the changing BC post-secondary system.
+Originally approved by all BC transfer system members, this revised BCCAT Principles and Guidelines document features updates that reflect the changing BC post-secondary system.

 Principles and Guidelines for Transfer